MC’s PLOTXY - A scientific plotting and post-processing program

 Very often files containing output from simulations or measure contain a lot of variables, while only a few of them are of interest for a given purpose.

 PlotXY is able to create new files with such a subset of variables.
 Currently, however, saving only can be made from variables coming from the same input file.
-Thus, variables from different files or variables created using Function plots , cannot be saved.
+Thus, variables from different files or variables created using The “function of variables” feature, cannot be saved.

 To export the selected variables into a new data file chick on the Save vars button of the in the Data Selection window.